Latest SeedProd News

 Why Add Videos to Your WordPress Site?

-Search engines like Google prefer websites offering a rich user experience.
-High-quality videos contribute to this, improving your site’s search engine optimization and making it easier for people to find you online.
+Search engines reward websites that offer a rich user experience.
+Adding high-quality videos can help your WordPress SEO and make it easier for people to find you.

 Should I Upload Videos Directly to WordPress?

-• External Traffic: Hosting your videos on platforms like YouTube or Vimeo allows you to tap into their user base and drive more traffic to your site.
+• Extra traffic opportunities – Uploading to platforms like YouTube or Vimeo lets you reach their audiences and send more visitors to your site.

 How to Embed Video in WordPress: 3 Ways